A person who tells anecdotes in a skillful and amusing way; a storyteller; a narrator

 Joshua Savoie, a native of South Carolina, graduated from the University of Louisiana at Lafayette with a Bachelor of Business Administration in both finance and management.
 After losing two grandparents unexpectedly, Joshua realized how little he knew about their life stories.
 Now, he is honored to help other families avoid his regret by capturing memories that would otherwise die with their owner.
 Joshua corresponds with our storytellers and their families, schedules interviews, and ensures our clients have smooth life story preservation journeys.

 Cheré is an award-winning journalist and author living in Lafayette, Louisiana.
 A native of New Orleans, Cheré began her career in communications at the 1984 World’s Fair.
-She has written for or currently writes for magazine such as Variety, TravelAge West, AAA, Forbes, and many other publications and blogs.
+She has written for or currently writes for magazines such as Variety, TravelAge West, AAA, Forbes, and many other publications and blogs.
 She has also authored more than a dozen novels and history books.
 Despite her diverse writing capabilities, she is especially enthusiastic about life story writing.
 Cheré has worked with countless people to capture their stories by teaching life story classes, editing manuscripts, and now, by joining the Raconteur team.